wdiechmann/rygsaek/README.md

 Notice!
 Namespacing rygsaeks are not supported as this would lead to more sets of tables being setup - and that may cause some serious confusion!
 So your /admin/posts/:id/enclosures live with /posts/:id/enclosures!

+Do it again, with another attribute - say selfie

+		$ rails g rygsaek post selfie

+and watch how the routes now looks like:

+		resources :posts do
+			resources enclosures
+			resources pictures
+			resource selfie
+		end

+Notice!
+You supplied an attribute 'in singular' hence a singular ressource!

 ### Model configuration